We are pleased to announce the introduction of mobile friendly responsive design to our site!

 A thunderstorm is a local storm produced by a cumulonimbus cloud.
 It is an event of relatively short duration and is always accompanied by lightening and thunder and lightning, usually with strong gusts of wind, heavy rain and sometimes hail.
 Officially, a thunderstorm is reported when:

-- thunder is heard with the past 15 minutes
+- thunder is heard within the past 15 minutes

 - lightning is observed within the past 15 minutes and the local noise level is such as might prevent hearing thunder.
 In this case, hail may also be an indicator of a thunderstorm in progress.